gender

 Etymology 1

-From Middle English gendre, gender (see also gendres), from Middle French gendre, genre, from Latin genus (kind, sort).
-Doublet of genre, genus, and kin.
+From Middle English gendre, borrowed from Old French gendre, borrowed from Latin genere (type, kind).
+Doublet of genre and genus.
 The verb developed after the noun.

 Noun